psaikido/hugle.uk/pages/prose/Thesium/040-terraformers.md

 hot planet and create a heat exchange energy plant.
 Materials are collected and taken to the factory which can now start on the bigger stuff.
 The dwellings, laboratories, factories and farms.
 Above all, the nursery.
-The first tranch of embryos begin their journies.
+The first tranch of embryos begin their journeys.
 A massive computing and data collection facility is built underground to archive and process everything.

 All this activity centres on the ship which is used primarily as an interim